s0ders/akira.sh/content/posts/go-interfaces.md

 # Introduction

 <!--start-summary-->
-Go treats interfaces very differently from other languages that implement them.
-Knowledge about them is scattered across various blog posts and books, this post tries to group in a single place[^1] what developers need to know to be comfortable using interfaces in the context of Go: when to use them, how are they modeled in memory and what are the most common mistakes when using them.
+Go treats interfaces differently from other languages that implement them.
+Knowledge about them is scattered across various posts and books, this post tries to group in a single place[^1] what developers need to know to be comfortable using interfaces in the context of Go: when to use them, how are they modeled in memory and what are the most common mistakes when using them.

 <br>